 - Alexa capable

 The Hatch offers one of the lowest EMF readings in the group, with a reading of 0.43 V/m at a distance of 6 ft.
 This result is even more impressive than it might be with an ordinary monitor because it uses WiFi, which often increases the production of EMF.

-If you want even lower levels near your little one, we recommend placing the Hatch as far from the crib as possible for it to still be effective.
+If you want even lower levels near your little one, we recommend placing the Hatch as far from the crib as possible to still be effective.
 Given that it is also a nightlight and sound machine, this might not be as far as some of the competition as you'll want your little one to be able to see and hear everything the Hatch has to offer for soothing.

 — Wendy Schmitz and the BabyGearLab Review Team

 Honest, objective reviews.
 Led by a Pediatrician.